-As an exception to the general standard in 7.8.5, an agency mailing submitted by a GPO contractor may contain nonidentical-weight pieces or more than one class of mail, if:
+[1-27-13] As an exception to the general standard in 7.8.5, an agency mailing submitted by a GPO contractor may contain nonidentical-weight pieces or more than one class of mail, if:

 - a.
 The pieces are for mailing only at single-piece prices. - b.
 All other applicable standards for use of permit imprints are met, including those on minimum quantity and class of mail endorsements. - c.
-A completed Form 3602-G is submitted to the entry Post Office for each mailing, in duplicate if the contractor wants a copy. - d.
-The mailing is separated by the class and weight categories on Form 3602-G when presented to the Post Office.
-Postage is computed on the average weight of a piece for each category of mailing reported. - e.
+A completed postage statement appropriate for each class of mail is submitted to the entry Post Office for each mailing, in duplicate if the contractor wants a copy. - d.
 GPO Form 712 is submitted with the mailing and the proper USPS postage statement.